papagaio-io/papagaio-docs/docs/src/guide/Triggers.md

   Papagaio takes care if a webhook fails, this trigger fixes it.

-* Failed runs trigger:
+* Failed runs:

   Updates info in the Dashboard.

-  Send an e-mail to the person who executed the "push", to all the project owners and an external user (external user is under construction)
+  Send an e-mail to the person who executed the "push", to all the project owners and also to a list of external users

   Synchronizes with Agola : date, time duration and the url link of every last succeded/failed run of all branches in Papagaio.
   This trigger keeps the last 10 runs ordered by date to manage the e-mail sending.

-* User trigger:
+* User:

-  Synchronizes all users like if a user is deleted from git it also deletes in Papagaio. if the user is no longer owner (or deleted in git), another user who is owner is connected to the organization is assigned.
+  Synchronizes all users in case their roles change or a user is deleted from the git source.

+  If a user is a project owner is deleted in git, Papagaio assigns automaticaly another user to be owner to that organization.

   Refreshes access tokens (expiration)